-One of our future goals is to obtain and explore the PSU$(1,2|3)$ near-BPS theory, and the correspond PSU$(1,2|3)$ Spin Matrix theory.
-Obtaining the $\SU(1,2|2)$ near-BPS theory and understanding its symmetry structure has given new insights into the possible near-BPS limits of $\CN=4$ SYM theory.
+One of our future goals is to obtain and explore the PSU$(1,2|3)$ near-BPS theory, and the corresponding PSU$(1,2|3)$ Spin Matrix theory.
+Obtaining the $\SU(1,2|2)$ near-BPS theory and understanding its symmetry structure have given new insights into the possible near-BPS limits of $\CN=4$ SYM theory.
 However, the PSU$(1,2|3)$ near-BPS limit gives the maximally possible Spin Matrix theory that one can obtain.
-Thus, the PSU$(1,2|3)$ near-BPS theory includes all previously considered near-BPS theories as subcases.
+Thus, the PSU$(1,2|3)$ near-BPS theory includes all previously considering near-BPS theories as subcases.
 New types of interactions will be present in the PSU$(1,2|3)$ near-BPS theory since it includes an interacting triplet of scalar fields.
 In addition, this is the only case in which one has a Dirac equation for the fermions that is important for understanding the number of fermionic degrees of freedom.
 As a subcase it should include the PSU$(1,1|2)$ near-BPS theory previously considered in \cite{Baiguera:2020jgy}.
-It would be highly interesting to see how the symmetry structure of the interactions found in this work can extend to the full PSU$(1,2|3)$ case; this will be covered in a related work \cite{companion}.
+It would be highly interesting to see if the symmetry structure of the interactions found in this work can extend to the full PSU$(1,2|3)$ case, as well as the PSU$(1,1|2)$ case.